 Enjoy the amazing views from the Observation Deck of the Rockefeller Center, including the Empire State Building and Central Park.
 (Normal price $25)

-On this map you can visualize the attractions included as well as theatres, special exhibitions, audio tours, restaurants and shops which offer discounts with the pass:
+On this map you can visualize New York attractions, theatres, special exhibitions, audio tours, shops and restaurants which offer discounts with the pass:

 Map of attractions, try it on the New York Pass website >

 The New York Pass includes a 140 pages guide and the option of transport on open double-decker city tour buses.

 You can choose to add the transport option to travel without limits on open double-decker city tour buses fitted with multi language audioguides.

 You use it like in a buffet.
 After buying it, you get free entry in all the attractions included.
 You can visit as many attractions as you want.